August 15, 2014

-For dogs and other animal companions, toys are not a luxury, but a necessity.
+For dogs and other pets, toys are not a luxury, but a necessity.

-Many factors contribute to the safety or danger of a toy, and a number of them depend upon your dog's size, activity level, and preferences.
+Many factors contribute to the safety or danger of a toy, and a number of them depend upon your dog's size, activity level and preferences.
 Another factor to be considered is the environment in which your dog spends his time.
-Although we can't guarantee your dog's enthusiasm or his safety with any specific toy, we can offer the following guidelines.
+Although we can't guarantee the safety of any specific toy, we can offer the following guidelines.

 The things that are usually most attractive to dogs are often the very things that are the most dangerous.
-Dog-proof your home by removing string, ribbon, rubber bands, children's toys, pantyhose, and anything else that could be ingested.
+Dog-proof your home by removing string, ribbon, rubber bands, children's toys, pantyhose and anything else that could be swallowed.